 As a TV journalist and producer, Skye has worked for household names such as 60 Minutes, Sunrise, TODAY and Nine News.
 She has also written for Women’s Health, Fodor’s Travel and Yahoo7 Travel, among many others.

 Equally comfortable in a 5-star resort or hiking a far-off mountain, Skye loves the unexpected and enriching life experiences that each trip brings and can often be found in a backstreet chatting to locals with her camera in hand.

-Skye is based in Sydney, working to master the balance between motherhood and her insatiable appetite for adventure.
+Skye is based in Sydney, working to master the balance between motherhood and her appetite for adventure.